 Cover Plants with Mesh or Netting

 If your garden is not fenced in and enclosed with a material like chickenwire, you are welcoming squirrels to snack all day long.
 If you cannot afford to build or have space for a large enclosure, getting rolls of garden mesh will help.
-Garden netting is a great way to prevent squirrels from your eating your vegetables, fruits, and garden plants.
-You can wrap this around smaller trees just before the fruits are ripe.
-We also have wrapped this around our smaller garden bed plants like our tomatoes and strawberries.
-This will keep the squirrels and birds from getting all your produce or digging up your plants.
+We wrap this around all our fruit trees & it works great.

 Build Enclosed Containers

 Squirrels will try to get through anything so if you want to completely encage your plants you can do that.
 Be sure it is surrounded on all sides and from above.
 They can also dig so if you are planting in a raised bed with a wood plank side they will probably not get in underground.
-But above ground fix a fully enclosed area with materials like wood, PVC pipe, chicken wire, etc. You can find some ideas on Pinterest or order items that I shared above.
+Pinterest, DIY sites, & even retailers like Home Depot share how to build a garden enclosure yourself.

 Add Plants That Squirrels Do Not Like